docPoacher/hello-world/japanese/list of google albums.md

 [Andy's](https://photos.app.goo.gl/tLEK5ThCD3v6U64q9)

 April 29
-Part 1 - Miyajima Island
+Part 1 - Miyajima City on Itsukushima Island
 First day in Hiroshima.
 This album contains pictures from Itsukushima Jinja, one of the two World Cultural Heritage sites in Hiroshima, and Hokokujinja Senjokaku.
+Itsukushima Jinja is the site of the Torii gate in the sea, pobably the single most popular gate in all of Japan.
+Lots of shamoji (rice spoons) on the island.
+When you scoop rice you can say "meshitoru", capture the enemy.
 [Andy's](https://photos.app.goo.gl/YhJbcQePYk9Tf8ct7)

 Part 2 - Hiroshima Memorial
-Hiroshima memorial, second of two WCH sites, including Peace Park and the museum.
+Hiroshima memorial, second of two WH sites, including Peace Park and the museum.
 Very many things that are learned and to think about.
 [Andy's](https://photos.app.goo.gl/zcf628aeaK1zXp9s6)

 April 30